StefanLam99/OOS__tSNE/README.md

 # OOS__tSNE

 Techniques to obtain a parametric mapping for dimensionality reduction: parametric and RP t-SNE (neural networks for t-SNE), kernel t-SNE (kernel function for t-SNE), autoencoders and PCA.
+The paper for this code can be found at: https://thesis.eur.nl/pub/53375.

 **Description of code:**